Rule #1: Personal Attacks and Other Forms of Insulting Language Are Not Allowed.

 #1: Personal Attacks and Other Forms of Insulting Language Are Not Allowed.

-Above all, we do not tolerate hateful or insulting behavior here.
+Above all, we do not tolerate hateful or insulting behavior anywhere on our website; this includes Private Messages.
 This means we do not permit certain forms of speech on our forums, including but not limited to:

 Flaming and personal attacks are also not allowed on the forums.
 Responding in kind to a personal insult or flame message is equally unacceptable, irrespective of who started it.
 Additionally, "baiting" other members into an inflammatory post by antagonizing them personally is punishable under this rule.
 Do not attempt to deliberately rile other members up, as this is just as culpable behavior as direct personal insults.

 If a user is harassing you or otherwise making you uncomfortable even after you have politely asked them to stop, don't hesitate to put them on Ignore (Hover over their username -> "Ignore User").
-You are also free to report them to staff if they are breaking any rules by using the button.
+Report users to the staff if they are breaking any rules by using the button.

 Of course, it is completely fine to disagree and debate with one another, as long as it is kept civil and respectful.
 More controversial or touchy debates should be exclusively kept to the Debate Chamber located under General Chat.